 We can see some small intersection of natural and civil rights in the U.S. Constitution’s first ten amendments, added to the document after much dispute two years after it was submitted for ratification.
 Each item of the Bill of Rights provides a civil right.
 Taken together, they illuminate the relatively poor understanding of natural rights that the Founding Fathers inherited from the early social contract thinkers who were desperate to find alternative warrants for government power after the collapse of authority in the preceding three centuries (see “Modernism’s Midwives”).
 Because a social contract orientation falsely imagines rights as being rooted in such documents rather than in the unvarying ground of natural needs, these particular civil rights have achieved a near-sanctity far beyond their desserts.
 And because the Founding Fathers viewed government itself as a conventional arrangement legitimized by consensual sacrifice of freedom, they established an oppositional relationship between individuals and government they regarded as a necessary evil.
 This was an unfortunate distortion of both the history and legitimate basis of government that has reverberated through the centuries.
 It certainly warped the Bill of Rights.
 Yet for all their imperfections, these purely political rights manage to keep alive in political theory at least some sense of the means by which positive law might frame the necessary respect for the needs that prompt them.
 As cultural artifacts of their era, they further illustrate the manifold ways that governments may find to recognize and protect the human rights that give them purpose.
 As The Federalist Papers illustrate, the Bill of Rights might have been quite different yet equally effective.

 The rest of the First Amendment is less foundational.
-It enshrines the intermediate needs of persons to pursue the political goods of civil order and justice by developing their own knowledge and judgment of its proper role in maintaining order and delivering justice.
-Since all such judgments rely on a proper understanding both of their own needs and their own responsibility in justice to satisfy them, citizens seek freedom of speech and assembly to negotiate their own responsibilities and their government’s.
-The Fourth through the Eighth Amendments are powerful reminders of the primary duty of government to safeguard citizens’ right to pursue retributive justice in criminal and civil law (and more recently in international law).
-They also demonstrate the deep distrust of government that has uniquely alienated Americans from their own government ever since.
+It enshrines the intermediate needs of persons to pursue the political goods of civil order and justice by developing their own knowledge and judgment of its proper role.
+Since all such judgments rely on a proper understanding both of individuals’ own needs and their own responsibility in justice to satisfy them, citizens seek freedom of speech and assembly to negotiate their own responsibilities and their government’s as civil rights.
+Like nearly all other rights mentioned, these specified rights are purely civil in nature.
+The Fourth through the Eighth Amendments are powerful reminders of the primary duty of government to safeguard citizens’ right to pursue retributive justice in criminal and civil law and more recently in international law, but these are all means to civil justice that might have been structured differently to achieve the same end.
+In reflecting contractarian theory, they also demonstrate the deep distrust of government that has uniquely alienated Americans from their own government ever since.

-And what about the natural rights that are not recognized in the Constitution?
-Nowhere does it acknowledge, must less protect, the rights of individuals to an education as an intermediate means to develop skill and judgment, not to mention the civic responsibility to pursue justice.
+And what about the human rights that are not mentioned in the Constitution?
+Nowhere does it acknowledge, must less protect, the rights of individuals to an education as an intermediate means to develop skill and judgment, not to mention the civic responsibility to pursue justice as citizens.
 These lapses are foundational.
 A closer adherence to its original intent will do nothing to correct these deficiencies.

 Other iterations of civil rights have been more explicit in their recognition of human rights while also tailoring positive law to specific cultural conditions.
 The French Declaration of Rights of Man and Citizen is an interesting document to compare to the U.S. Constitution, since it was promulgated at about the same time to regulate a vastly different polity.
 Thomas Jefferson participated in its construction.
 It seems he learned something while posted to France, for the document is far more clearly rooted in natural law than the Declaration of Independence written thirteen years earlier, wherein rights were rooted, according to Jefferson, in traditional social structures rather than universal human nature.
 The French document’s seventeen articles contain a recognition of the primacy of justice, both retributive and distributive.
 Examining it in comparison to its American counterpart demonstrates clearly how varied cultures appeal to a common set of human needs to construct their own version of civil rights.
 The most famous modern example is the United Nations’ Universal Declaration of Human Rights shaped by Eleanor Roosevelt and adopted in 1948.
 Its thirty articles are perhaps the clearest articulation of the intersection between human and civil rights.
 As an aspirational document, the Universal Declaration is an excellent summation of recent thinking.
 Even so, we have all learned a thing or two about human rights in the intervening half-century.
 Though rights themselves do not evolve, thinking of their articulation in polities clearly does.

 These documents, written over nearly two centuries, demonstrate an emerging understanding of the positive function of government as neither the source nor the arbiter of rights.
 They certainly challenge the erroneous assumption that government is a threat.
 Rather, its monopoly of power makes it the guarantor of last resort.
-To quell threats of aggression, satisfy foundational or intermediate needs that citizens cannot accomplish individually, and arbitrate the satisfaction of individuals’ needs when they are unable to accomplish this moral duty themselves: these are the duties of the state to its citizens.
+To quell threats of aggression, satisfy foundational or intermediate universal needs that citizens cannot accomplish individually, and arbitrate the satisfaction of those needs when citizens are unable to accomplish this moral duty themselves: these are the duties of the state.
 It has always existed to satisfy these needs for civil order and justice from its earliest days when clan elders wielded their power over extended families.
 Human needs have not changed since those primitive days, and government still exists to carry its share of the load for individuals under its protection.
-Their moral duty is to satisfy their own needs according to their own traditions and to the degree that justice demands.
-Government, their collective will and intelligence, does the same.
+Their moral duty is to satisfy their own needs supported by the love their intimates provide according to their own traditions.
+Government, their collective will and intelligence, satisfies its share of needs by standards of justice that human rights define and civil laws ordain.
 No government has succeeded very well in delivering the satisfaction of those human needs that only it can secure, but then it’s done no worse than the citizens whose moral duty is to secure the rest of them for themselves.